Dekulakization: Grain procurement crisis

+In 1928 and 1929, the party implemented increasingly coercive procurement methods.
+Village assemblies were pressured to assign grain quotas to individual households, particularly targeting those labeled as kulaks.
+Peasants who failed to deliver grain faced fines of up to five times the value of the undelivered grain, prosecution under Article 107 of the criminal code for speculation and hoarding, and confiscation of property.
+In June 1929, new legislation made entire villages collectively responsible for meeting quotas.

+Peasants resisted by burying grain, transferring stocks to relatives, selling to private traders, or simply consuming more themselves.
+Better-off peasants increasingly engaged in "self-dekulakization," selling their property and fleeing to cities before it could be confiscated.

 Dekulakization in 1930s

 Joseph Stalin announced the "liquidation of the kulaks as a class" on 27 December 1929.
 Stalin had said: "Now we have the opportunity to carry out a resolute offensive against the kulaks, break their resistance, eliminate them as a class and replace their production with the production of kolkhozes and sovkhozes."
 The Politburo of the All-Union Communist Party (Bolsheviks) formalized the decision in a resolution titled "On measures for the elimination of kulak households in districts of comprehensive collectivization" on 30 January 1930.
 All kulaks were assigned to one of three categories: